Publish Date: 01/21/2022

 Late in the game, Jerome Bettis fumbled deep in Colts territory, but Ben Roethlisberger saved the touchdown.
 The Colts had a chance to tie the game, down 21-18, but Mike Vanderjagt missed (and badly, I might add) the field goal, wide right.

 It was a tight battle of mostly field goals, but the weather made this game one of the strangest games in playoff history.

-The fog was so thick that the announcers had a near impossible job of calling the game.
+The fog was so thick that the announcers had a near-impossible job calling the game.

-Most people are used to seeing the name of this game at the top of most lists for greatest moment, etc, but though the game deserves a place, it’s not the greatest divisional playoff game of all time.
+Most people are used to seeing the name of this game at the top of most lists for the greatest moment, etc., but though the game deserves a place, it’s not the greatest divisional playoff game of all time.

-In a low-scoring defensive affair, it would be the Raiders who would mount a drive late in the 4th, down 6-0.
-Ken Stabler ran for a beautiful 30 yard touchdown run to put the Raiders up 7-6 and it seemed bleak for the Steelers.
+In a low-scoring defensive affair, the Raiders would mount a drive late in the 4th, down 6-0.
+Ken Stabler ran for a beautiful 30-yard touchdown run to put the Raiders up 7-6, and it seemed bleak for the Steelers.

-Terry Bradshaw tried to hit John Fuqua downfield, but the ball hit him and bounced right to Franco Harris, who took the ball all the way for a game-winning score, 13-7.
+Terry Bradshaw tried to hit John Fuqua downfield, but the ball hit him and bounced right to Franco Harris, who took the ball for a game-winning score, 13-7.

-It is still the longest game in Pro Football history and it was a great one.
-What gets forgotten is the effort of Chiefs’ running back Ed Podolak.
-Podolak finished the game with 351 all-purpose yards on rushing, receiving, and kickoff/punt returns and two touchdowns.
+It is still the longest game in Pro Football history, and it was a great one.
+What gets forgotten is the effort of the Chiefs’ running back, Ed Podolak.
+Podolak finished the game with 351 all-purpose yards on rushing, receiving, kickoff/punt returns and two touchdowns.